Mr-Berke/Mobile_Price_Classification/README.md

-Classification was done using pre-processing and CNC.
+Classification was done using pre-processing and CNN.
 Additionally, a Turkish explanation report has been added.